OleksandrIvanovDev/Almirah.Doc/specifications/arch/arch.md

 ## Software Design

-Software design process transform High-Level Requirement Specification stored with version control to one or several Detailed Specification(s).
+Software design process transforms High-Level Requirement Specification stored with version control to one or several Detailed Specification(s).

 Several examples of Detailed Specification are: